julienrobi3/model_data_to_netCDF/README.md

 ## Installation

-Along with the project, the following libraries need to be installed if this is not already the case:
+Along with the project, the following libraries need to be installed:

 * pygrib
 * netCDF4